sahithi-rv/OpenGL_Game/README.md

 # OpenGL_Game
-A Simple game similar to angry birds using opengl
+A Simple game(with projectiles ) using opengl